 OPA builds understanding and support for the agency's mission through outreach to DHS employees, the media and the general public.
 With a strong commitment to transparency and candor, OPA strives at all times to maintain transparency, consistency, accuracy and credibility in the agency’s communication efforts.

-Pedro Ribeiro is assistant director of the Office of Public Affairs (OPA), U.S. Immigration and Customs Enforcement (ICE), Department of Homeland Security (DHS), Washington, D.C.
+Barbara Gonzalez is the assistant director (Acting) for the U.S. Immigration and Customs Enforcement (ICE) Office of Public Affairs (OPA) within the Department of Homeland Security (DHS).

 ICE is the federal government’s second largest law enforcement agency, with nearly 19,000 employees in 400 domestic and 62 international offices in 47 countries.

 Ms. Gonzalez directs the agency’s global communications efforts and a staff of 58 employees responsible for media engagement, strategic communications and internal communications.

 Prior to her current position, Ms. Gonzalez served as the agency’s senior advisor to Latin America, frequently representing the agency and DHS throughout Latin America in high-profile migration matters.

 As the senior advisor to Latin America, Ms. Gonzalez led communications efforts on behalf of DHS in Central America raising awareness about the dangers associated with unlawful migration and the U.S. government’s efforts in working multilaterally in the region to tackle transnational organized crime.

 Ms. Gonzalez began her federal career in 1996 working for the former Immigration and Naturalization Service.
 She joined ICE when DHS was created in 2003.

 Ms. Gonzalez previously served as the agency’s press secretary from May 2011 to July 2014, leading more than 30 public affairs officers around the country and directing media relations and strategy for ICE in the United States and internationally.